se-panfilov/bdate/README.md

 **Optional**:

-`b-input-id` - Provides id for the directive's input element
+`b-input-classes` - Provides classes for the directive's input element

-`b-root-id` - Provides id for the directive's root element
+`b-root-classes` - Provides classes for the directive's root element

-`b-popup-id` - Provides id for the directive's popup element
+`b-popup-classes` - Provides classes for the directive's popup element

+`placeholder` - Provides a placeholder to the input

+`id` - Provides a placeholder to the input

 **Expected json format**: